mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 Typical Workflow:
 1. Provision service
-	- You can create or provision an Azure Search service from the [portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) or with [Powershell](https://docs.microsoft.com/en-us/azure/search/search-manage-powershell).
+	- You can create or provision an Azure Search service from the [portal](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) or with [PowerShell](https://docs.microsoft.com/en-us/azure/search/search-manage-powershell).
 2. Create an index
 	- An [index](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index) is a container for data, think "table".
 It has schema, CORS options, search options.
 You can create it in the [portal](https://docs.microsoft.com/en-us/azure/search/search-create-index-portal) or during [app initialization](https://docs.microsoft.com/en-us/azure/search/search-create-index-dotnet).
 3. Index data
 	- There are two ways to [populate an index with your data](https://docs.microsoft.com/en-us/azure/search/search-what-is-data-import).
 The first option is to manually push your data into the index using the Azure Search [REST API](https://docs.microsoft.com/en-us/azure/search/search-import-data-rest-api) or [.NET SDK](https://docs.microsoft.com/en-us/azure/search/search-import-data-dotnet).
 The second option is to point a [supported data source](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) to your index and let Azure Search automatically pull in the data on a schedule.
 4. Search an index
-	- When submitting search requests to Azure Search, you can use simple search options, you can [filter](https://docs.microsoft.com/en-us/azure/search/search-filters), [sort](https://docs.microsoft.com/en-us/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [project](https://docs.microsoft.com/en-us/azure/search/search-faceted-navigation), and [page over results](https://docs.microsoft.com/en-us/azure/search/search-pagination-page-layout), you can address spelling mistakes, phonetics, and Regex, and there are options for working with search and [suggest](https://docs.microsoft.com/en-us/rest/api/searchservice/suggesters).
-These query parameters allow you to achieve some deeper control of the [full-text search experience](https://docs.microsoft.com/en-us/azure/search/search-query-overview)
+	- When submitting search requests to Azure Search, you can use simple search options, you can [filter](https://docs.microsoft.com/en-us/azure/search/search-filters), [sort](https://docs.microsoft.com/en-us/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [project](https://docs.microsoft.com/en-us/azure/search/search-faceted-navigation), and [page over results](https://docs.microsoft.com/en-us/azure/search/search-pagination-page-layout).
+You have the ability to address spelling mistakes, phonetics, and Regex, and there are options for working with search and [suggest](https://docs.microsoft.com/en-us/rest/api/searchservice/suggesters).
+These query parameters allow you to achieve deeper control of the [full-text search experience](https://docs.microsoft.com/en-us/azure/search/search-query-overview)

 ### Lab: Create an Azure Search Service